Pyramids of Mars: Home media

 The story first came out on VHS and Betamax in an omnibus format in February 1985, one of the first serials to do so.
 It was subsequently released in episodic format in February 1994.
 It was released on DVD in the United Kingdom on 1 March 2004, containing commentary and behind the scenes footage.
 It was also released on 31 October 2011 as an extra on The Sarah Jane Adventures Series 4 DVD and Blu-ray boxset.

 In 2013 it was released on DVD again in the US as part of the "Doctor Who: The Doctors Revisited 1–4" box set, alongside The Aztecs, The Tomb of the Cybermen and Spearhead from Space.
 Alongside a documentary on the Fourth Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from show runner at the time Steven Moffat, as well as its original version.

+Newly recorded music from serial's score was released on the album Pyramids of Mars by Silva Screen in 1993 along with music from other Fourth Doctor stories scored by Dudley Simpson (The Ark in Space, Genesis of the Daleks, Planet of Evil, and The Brain of Morbius).

 Tales of the TARDIS

-A special edition of the episode aired on BBC iPlayer on 20 June 2024, as part of the spin-off series Tales of the TARDIS.
+A 75 minute condensed version with updated special effects aired on BBC iPlayer on 20 June 2024, as part of the spin-off series Tales of the TARDIS.